 Est @ -0.04%

 Est @ 1.58%

 ("Est" = FCF growth rate estimated by Simply Wall St)

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is NZ$5.3b.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is NZ$7.8b.
 To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Relative to the current share price of NZ$4.6, the company appears quite good value at a 32% discount to where the stock price trades currently.
+Compared to the current share price of NZ$5.1, the company appears quite undervalued at a 49% discount to where the stock price trades currently.
 Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

 Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Fletcher Building as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 11%, which is based on a levered beta of 1.525.
+In this calculation we've used 8.5%, which is based on a levered beta of 1.377.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 Other High Quality Alternatives: Do you like a good all-rounder?
 Explore our interactive list of high quality stocks to get an idea of what else is out there you may be missing!